Quick Links:

 Established in 2021 between Honolulu and New York City, Hawai‘i Nonlinear aims to uplift Native initiatives that physically embed radical cultural manifestations of art, architecture, decolonial history, and Indigenous learning across Pae ‘Āina Hawai‘i (Hawaiian Islands).
 We recognize the integral and protective role that ‘Āina plays in the process of building wellbeing into the built environments that sustain us across Pae ‘Āina Hawai‘i (Hawaiian Islands).
 We see a future where the built environment is a thriving place of continual intellect and wellbeing transforming the negative impacts of 20th-century built environments from degradation back into sustenance.

 Using decolonial architectural thinking and business acumen, we work to elevate cultural groups and practitioners undertaking ambitious, visionary projects that endeavor to weave Native futures into the fabric of Hawai‘i's built environment.
 Together we benefit from a collective learning process that might span spectrums of activities, from storytelling to cosmic observation, from crafting material implements to building structures of shelter and sustenance.
+We stand alongside practitioners leading in culture, food, sovereignty, and land justice working tirelessly to continue the narrative of place and belonging for those who literally physically care for and love Hawai‘i Nei.

 LEADERSHIP